 - 5. Exceptions.
 LHA can make exceptions to the above criteria.
-LHA will make decisions on a case by case basis and give special consideration to medical issues or other life threatening situations. - 6.
+LHA will make decisions on a case-by-case basis and give special consideration to medical issues or other life-threatening situations. - 6.
 LHA will offer one unit to a transferring family.
 If it is an LHA-initiated transfer and the tenant refuses the unit offered without good cause, LHA may terminate the tenant's current lease.
 If it is a voluntary transfer, LHA will remove the tenant from the waiting list. - 7.
-For Tax Credit units at Wood Bridge, Summer Hill, Prairie Crossing, Sunny Ridge and Crossroads House a household transferring to another Tax Credit unit must meet the initial income eligibility guidelines for the project.
+For Tax Credit units at Wood Bridge, Summer Hill, Prairie Crossing, Sunny Ridge, Emerald View, and Crossroads House, a household transferring to another Tax Credit unit must meet the initial income eligibility guidelines for the project.
 If the household does not meet those guidelines, LHA will not transfer them to another Tax Credit unit.

-J. Holding a Unit.
-LHA will hold a unit for no more than 2 working days following notification (by phone, electronic mail or mail) to a family that a unit is available.
-If the family does not accept the unit within 2 working days, LHA will consider the offer refused and act in accordance with its one offer policy.
+K. Holding a Unit.
+LHA will hold a unit for no more than five (5) days following notification to a family that a unit is available.
+If the 5th day is a weekend or holiday, the applicant must accept the offer on the first working day following the holiday or weekend.
+The preferred method of offering a unit is by telephone or electronic mail.
+If the family does not accept the unit within five (5) days, LHA will consider the offer refused and act in accordance with its one offer policy.
 LHA will consider payment of a \$50 deposit as acceptance of the unit.
-LHA will apply the \$50 toward the Security Deposit and rent due at initial occupancy.
+LHA will apply the \$50 toward the Security Deposit due at initial occupancy.
 For Burke Plaza and New 32 units LHA will not require payment of a \$50 deposit to hold the unit.

-PART V OCCUPANCY STANDARDS
+SECTION V OCCUPANCY STANDARDS